-During the financial year under review, two (2) meetings were held and attended by all members.
+During the financial year under review, one (1) meeting was held and attended by all members.
 The summaries of activities of the Nomination Committee during the financial year under review were as follows:-

-- Reviewed and assessed the effectiveness, composition and balance of the Board; - Reviewed and assessed the effectiveness and contribution of each individual Director of the Company; - Reviewed and assessed the effectiveness of the Board Committees; and - Reviewed the Directors who were due for re-election at the Company's Annual General Meeting ("AGM") and to determine whether or not to recommend their re-election.
+- Reviewed and assessed the effectiveness, composition and balance of the Board; - Reviewed and assessed the effectiveness and contribution of each individual Director of the Company; - Reviewed and assessed the effectiveness of the Board Committees; - Reviewed and assessed the independence of the Independent Non-Executive Directors; and - Reviewed the Directors who were due for re-election at the Company's Annual General Meeting ("AGM") and to determine whether or not to recommend their re-election.